-Toothbrushes can contain over 10 million bacteria and germs, but fortunately they need water to survive, so as long as your brush can dry out between uses the germs will all die.
+Toothbrushes can contain over 10 million bacteria and germs, but they fortunately need water to survive, so as long as your brush can dry out between uses the germs will all die.
 But if you are carrying any kind of throat or rhinovirus, the period when the brush is still wet is a window of opportunity in which the virus may jump over to someone else’s toothbrush.
 You may want to throw your brush away or keep it temporarily somewhere else when you’re sick.

 When the bristles start to bend or fray

 Much like a car’s engine oil, it’s not about the length of time but about the usage.
-That’s why we talk about changing oil every 3,000 miles, rather than just “every X months.”
+That’s why we talk about changing your oil every 3,000 miles, rather than just “every X months.”
 So while it is important to brush twice a day, there are other things you can look at.